Our legal advisers. From the left: Robin, Charlotte, Gustaf, Karolin, Iwona, Magnus and Fanny.

 Find the answer to your question in our interactive FAQ

 In our interactive FAQ you will receive an answer within 24 hours.
 If someone else has asked a similar question, we have written a reply.
 Write the name of the trader, (or another word that describes your problem, in the search box, and all the questions previously answered, turns up).

-File a complaint via our complaint form or via e-mail
+File a complaint via e-mail

 Contact us by phone